Best Hole-in-the-Wall Mexican Restaurant in Every State

 What people say: Taqueria El Amigo shares a building with a tavern and isn't much bigger than a closet with just five tables.
 But the food is so tasty that there's often a line out the door with no place to sit, so plan on getting takeout, especially if you go at peak times.

-What to order: Grab a chorizo and potato burrito, which one reviewer said was "as thick as my arm for only $7."
+What to order: Grab a chorizo and potato burrito, which one reviewer said was "as thick as my arm."
 Tacos come in a set of four, and customers rave about the al pastor and cabeza.
 If you still have room, there's tres leches cake for dessert.

 La Probadita